keanutaufan/cpp-dsa/DataStructure/Queue/README.md

 Because the queue will be implemented using a linked list, the queue will need to have some kind of node with link to store the data and link to the next node.
-The node will be implemented as a template struct, which will allow the user to use the stack with any data type.
-The node itself will be defined as a private member within the stack class to prevent the user from accessing the node directly.
+The node will be implemented as a template struct, which will allow the user to use the deque with any data type.
+The node itself will be defined as a private member within the deque class to prevent the user from accessing the node directly.

 ```cpp
 template <typename T>